Unpolarized Transverse-Momentum-Dependent Parton Distributions of the Nucleon from Lattice QCD: Introduction

-{\it Introduction:} Since the nucleon is at the core of the atoms and accounts for nearly all of the mass of the visible universe, exploring its internal structure has been a key task for more than a century in both particle and nuclear physics.
+Since the nucleon is at the core of atoms and accounts for nearly all of the mass of the visible universe, exploring its internal structure has been a key task for more than a century in both particle and nuclear physics.
 In high-energy scattering, the quark and gluon transverse momentum and polarization degrees of freedom in the nucleon are best described by transverse-momentum parton distribution functions (TMDPDFs).
-Thus, mapping out the nucleon's TMDPDFs is a crucial step in understanding the interactions between quarks and gluons, and possibly the phenomena of confinement~\cite{Collins:1981uk,Angeles-Martinez:2015sea}.
+Thus, mapping out the nucleon's TMDPDFs is a crucial step in understanding the interactions between quarks and gluons, and possibly the phenomenon of confinement~\cite{Collins:1981uk,Angeles-Martinez:2015sea}.
 Moreover, predicting the observables in multi-scale, non-inclusive high energy processes such as semi-inclusive deep-inelastic scattering and Drell-Yan scattering at the large hadron collider (LHC) or electron ion collider (EIC) heavily relies on the knowledge of TMDPDFs~\cite{Collins:1984kg,Accardi:2012qut}.

 Whereas high energy experiments have accumulated a wealth of relevant data, our knowledge of TMDPDFs is far from being complete.
-Their rapidity evolution, i.e. Collins-Soper kernel~\cite{Collins:1981uk}, has been perturabtively calculated up to four loops~\cite{Moult:2022xzt}, but TMDPDFs at low energies are nonperturbative in nature.
-Based on thousands of data points from the low-$p_T$ semi-inclusive DIS and Drell-Yan scattering processes and perturbative-QCD factorization, a number of phenomenological analyses have been made to obtain state-of-art TMDPDFs~\cite{Bacchetta:2017gcc,Scimemi:2019cmh,Bury:2022czx,Bacchetta:2022awv}.
-Although similar sets of data have been used in these analyses, the results however differ significantly from each other.
-It indicates that significant uncertainties exist in the global extraction of TMDPDFs, and further constraints are necessary for a refined determination.
+Their rapidity evolution, i.e. the Collins-Soper kernel~\cite{Collins:1981uk}, has been perturabtively calculated up to four loops~\cite{Moult:2022xzt,Duhr:2022yyp}, but TMDPDFs at low energies are nonperturbative in nature.
+Based on thousands of data points from the low-$p_T$ semi-inclusive DIS and Drell-Yan scattering processes and perturbative-QCD factorization, a number of phenomenological analyses have been made to obtain state-of-art TMDPDFs~\cite{ Moos:2023yfa, Bury:2022czx, Bacchetta:2022awv, Scimemi:2019cmh, Bacchetta:2017gcc}.
+While similar datasets were employed in these analyses, the outcomes exhibit notable discrepancies.
+This suggests the presence of significant uncertainties in the global extraction of TMDPDFs, underscoring the need for additional constraints to achieve a more refined determination.